Schröder's equation: Solutions

 fixed point, that is 0 < |h′(a)| < 1 by Gabriel Koenigs (1884).

 In the case of a superattracting fixed point, |h′(a)| = 0, Schröder's equation is unwieldy, and had best be transformed to Böttcher's equation.

 There are a good number of particular solutions dating back to Schröder's original 1870 paper.

 The series expansion around a fixed point and the relevant convergence properties of the solution for the resulting orbit and its analyticity properties are cogently summarized by Szekeres.
-Several of the solutions are furnished in terms of asymptotic series, cf. Carleman matrix.
+Several of the solutions are furnished in terms of asymptotic series, cf. Jabotinsky matrix.

 Applications

 First five half periods of the phase-space orbit of the s = 4 chaotic logistic map h(x), interpolated holographically through Schröder's equation.
 The velocity v = dh_{t}/dt plotted against h_{t}.
 Chaos is evident in the orbit sweeping all xs at all times.

 It is used to analyse discrete dynamical systems by finding a new coordinate system in which the system (orbit) generated by h(x) looks simpler, a mere dilation.